mspnp/iaas-baseline/README.md

      * `appGwPublicIpAddress` - The Public IP address of the Azure Application Gateway (WAF) that will receive traffic for your workload.
      * `bastionHostName` - The name of your Azure Bastion Host instance that will be used for remoting your vms.
      * `keyVaultName` - The name of your Azure KeyVault instance that stores all your TLS certs.
+     * `backendAdminUserName` - The Azure backend VMs admin user name that will be used to validate connectivity with your VMs.

    > Alteratively, you could have updated the [`azuredeploy.parameters.prod.json`](./infra-as-a-code/bicep/parameters.json) file and deployed as above, using `-p "@./infra-as-a-code/bicep/parameters.json"` instead of providing the individual key-value pairs.